Eric43/tdtk/reports/overview.md

 The above code chunk shows how the data set is changed in the tdtk_read().
 Although the use of this allow for the user to see how and what columns are modified.
-In the blinded versions, transmutate instead of mutate is used to replace the columns containing sensitive health information.
-To read and clean the data in an easy way dirct tdtk call can be made.
-The blind is set to false and this call is meant for the medical professional that does not requie full blinded data.
+In the blinded versions, trans-mutate instead of mutate is used to replace the columns containing sensitive health information.
+To read and clean the data in an easy way direct tdtk call can be made.
+The blind is set to false and this call is meant for the medical professional that does not require full blinded data.

+# NOTE: need to do correct call names may have changed

 ```{r, tdtk read & clean function calls}